 '“Walloonie” SS-Volunteers:

-SS-Rottenführer, 5.
+“Updated Pictures” SS-Rottenführer, 5.
 SS.DIV.
 Sturmbrigade “Wallonien”:

-Recruited from the Heer Freiwillige Legions by Gottlob Berger (Head of SS-Recruiting) the experienced French and Belgian Legions in Army service on the Eastern front in early 1943 the survivors of the First Russian Winter were transferred to the Waffen-SS, and later incorporated into the SS-Sturmbrigade “Wallonien” on 1 June.
+Recruited from the Heer Freiwillige Legions by Gottlob Berger (Head of SS-Recruiting), the experienced French and Belgian Legions were in the Army on the Eastern Front in early 1943.
+The survivors of the First Russian Winter were transferred to the Waffen-SS and later incorporated into the SS-Sturmbrigade “Wallonien” on 1 June.
+It had about 1600 Veterans of the Legion and from the Belgian Army, plus around 400 more recruits in training at the Wildflecken Training Area.

 As the train pulls into Wildflecken, often the main Kaserne is obscured by the clouds as it sits atop a hill above the town.
 Troops marched from the rail station to the Kaserne.
 The weather is cold and harsh in the Winter; hot and humid in the Summer, the Landser would say “Lieber den Arsch Voller Zecken also in Tag in Wildflecken!”
 (Better an Ass full of ticks than a day at Wildflecken).

-After the war, the U.S.Army took over the compound, and little changed, A friend spent a day in the place training.
-His high point memory, being the digging up of an old MP-40 machine pistol while working a defensive position for training.
-But never slept in the barracks, he was always in the field in the Kilo Area.
+After the war, the U.S. Army took over the compound, and little changed.
+A friend spent a day in the place training.
+His high point memory was the digging up of an old MP-40 machine pistol while working a defensive position for training.
+But never slept in the barracks; he was always in the field in the Kilo Area.
 Another Wildflecken vet was Elvis Presley.

 Haumptsturmführer, 2 8.
 SS-Freiwilleg Grenadier-Division “Wallonien”:

-He wears the ‘Ehrenzeichen der Wallonen or Honor Award of the Walloons’ or ‘Rexist Cross’ on his right pocket, as opposed, to the left as per norm.
-The Decoration was worn on the pocket following authorization by RF-SS Himmler in November 1944. the award could be presented in bronze and silver based on merit dating to 1941.
-His other decorations include the EK I and II Klass, Ost Front ‘Winter’ Ribbon, The Infantry Combat Clasp in Gold, Infantry Assault Badge, and Silver Wound Badge!
-An Infantry officer, with white piping on his shoulder boards.
+He wears the ‘Ehrenzeichen der Wallonen or Honor Award of the Walloons’ or ‘Rexist Cross’ on his right pocket, as opposed to the left as per norm.
+The Decoration was worn on the pocket following authorization by RF-SS Himmler in November 1944.
+The award could be presented in bronze and silver based on merit, dating to 1941.
+His other decorations include the EK I and II Klass, Ost Front ‘Winter’ Ribbon, the Infantry Combat Clasp in Gold, Infantry Assault Badge, and Silver Wound Badge!
+An Infantry officer with white piping on his shoulder boards.
 It’s said by some that all officers had their shoulder-boards sewn in, I don’t buy that 1 it sucks for washing the uniforms, and 2, in the field rank change often came quickly, or not at all, boards and pips, whatever were just applied there on the spot.

 Untershurmführer, Strumgeschutz Wrap :

-SS-Hauptscharführer, Wallonien, Custom M-44 uniform:
+SS-OBERScharführer, Wallonien, Custom M-44 uniform:

-The Master Sergeant has a rather extravagant uniform here, so much for no insignia on the camouflaged uniform officially only the “New” formated universal-sleeve rank was the only permitted insignia, the rest he could be an infraction for, but by this time considered nonsensical, as no 2 uniforms were the same.
-This private purchase late war ‘Windjacke’ based on the Model 1944 pattern Bluse is based on an earlier period four-pocket camouflage uniform jacket.
-Commissioned during the closing stages of the war it may or may not have seen use.
+The Technical Sergeant has a rather extravagant uniform here, so much for no insignia on the camouflaged uniform officially, only the “New” formatted universal-sleeve rank was the only permitted insignia, but at this time, it wasn’t uncommon.
+But with the right officer, he could be in infraction for it, but most considered it nonsensical, as no 2 uniforms were the same by the end of the war.
+This private purchase late war ‘Windjacke’ is based on the Model 1944 pattern, Bluse is based on an earlier period four-pocket camouflage uniform jacket.
+Commissioned during the closing stages of the war, it may or may not have seen use.
 Sewing variances indicate that the jacket originally had only the sleeve rank and sleeve eagle machined in place.
-These could have been on the jacket before being modified to an M44 conversion-cut, as they are totally in the normal spectrum of regulation.
-The particular unit insignia as well as the officer’s pattern Gebirgsjäger patch have been added later.
-The metal loops are all the same thread and pattern indicating same-time placement.
-The M44 uniform was considered fashionable among the German military and custom-made versions were popular as late-war photos show.
-Field-made camouflage versions are beginning to show up in original photos and collections.

-Period photos show the nonstandard placement of the divisional sleeve shield is lower on the sleeve.
+Period photos show that the nonstandard placement of the divisional sleeve shield is lower on the sleeve.
 The pre-positioning of the sleeve rank and eagle may have affected this placement as well on this camouflaged uniform.
+His Waffen SS-Feldmütze has been modified with officer-grade bullion insignia.

 Leon Degrelle:

 Leon Degrelle was not a stupid ‘Nazi’.
-He did play into the Fuhrer’s hands, and he wanted the power and fame.
-There is photographic evidence of him in a 44-dot pattern camouflaged uniform, with not a lot of bling on it, as you would wear it in the field, flashy decorations, and officers ranks draw fire at the front and everyone knows that.
+He did play into the Führer’s hands, and he wanted the power and fame.
+There is photographic evidence of him in a 44-dot pattern camouflaged uniform, with not a lot of bling on it, as you would wear it in the field, flashy decorations, and officers’ ranks draw fire at the front, and everyone knows that.